onefoursix/sdc-k8s-deployment-with-custom-config/README.md

       mountPath: /etc/sdc/sdc-dynamic.properties
       subPath: sdc-dynamic.properties

-See Example 4's [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/tree/master/Example-4/sdc.yaml) for the full deployment manifest.
+See Example 4's [sdc.yaml](https://github.com/streamsets/sdc-k8s-deployment-with-custom-config/tree/master/Example-4/sdc.yaml) for the full deployment manifest.

 ### Example 5: Loading <code>credential-stores.properties</code> from a Secret

-This example shows how to load a <code>credential-stores.properties</code> file from a Secret.
-This technique is useful if you have different credential stores in different environments and want to automatically load the correct settings into each SDC across different environments.
+This example extends Example 4 by showing how to load a <code>credential-stores.properties</code> file from a Secret.
+This technique is useful if you have different credential stores in different environments (for example, Dev, QA, Prod) and want each environment's SDCs to automatically load the appropriate settings.

 Start by creating a <code>credential-stores.properties</code> file.
 For example, a <code>credential-stores.properties</code> file used for Azure Key Vault might look like this: